 Skip to main content

-Casket or Coffin?
+1. Do You Want a Casket or a Coffin?

 Before examining the different caskets available, we need to make sure that we know exactly what we are referring to when we use the term.
-While the word casket is often used interchangeably with coffin, there is an important difference between the two terms: a coffin is hexagonal or octagonal, while the casket is rectangular.
-Also, a casket often contains a split lid for the purpose of viewing the body, while a coffin does not.
-The two pictures above illustrate these differences.
-Caskets are more popular in the U.S., while coffins have a long tradition of popularity in the U.K.
+While the word casket is often used interchangeably with coffin, there is an important difference between the two: a coffin is hexagonal or octagonal, while the casket is rectangular.
+Also, a casket often contains a split lid to view the body, while a coffin does not.

 Wood